Nazar0360/date-normalizer/README.md

     - `--noconfirm`: Skip confirmation prompts.
     - `--onefile`: Bundle the executable into a single file.
-    - `--windowed`: Run the application without a console window.
+    - `--windowed`: Run the application without a console window, use `--console` for it to work from a terminal.
     - `--name "date_normalizer"`: Set the name of the executable.
     - `--icon "icon.ico"`: Set the icon for the executable.
     - `--add-data "icon.ico:."`: Include the icon file in the executable.